National Bank of Ukraine: Legal status and structure

 The legal status of the National Bank of Ukraine and the principles of its organization and activities are determined by the Constitution of Ukraine and the Law of Ukraine "On the National Bank of Ukraine".

 The National Bank of Ukraine is a legal entity with separated property, which is the object of the state property.
 Its authorized capital amounts to UAH 100 million and is the state-owned property which is in the full economic competence of the National Bank.

 According to Article 99 of the Constitution of Ukraine, adopted in 1996, the main function of the country's central bank is to ensure stability of monetary unit – the Hryvnia (Ukrainian's national currency).
 To carry out its main function, the National Bank shall foster the stability of the banking system and, within its competence, the price stability.

-According to the Law of Ukraine "On the National Bank of Ukraine", the National Bank is the central bank of Ukraine, a specific central body of the state administration, its issuing center which pursue common state policy in money circulation, credit, strengthening of monetary unit; it coordinates functioning of the banking system in general; determines exchange rate of the monetary unit against foreign currencies.
-The National Bank determines a kind of bank notes, their denomination, distinctive features and their protection system.
-The National Bank of Ukraine ensures the accumulation and custody of the gold and currency reserves and the conduction of transactions with them and the banking metals.
-The National Bank of Ukraine sets up the order of determining a discount rate and other interest rates; it gives permission for commercial banks' registration and licenses banking business; determines the standard of emergency funds for commercial banks and other financial and credit institutions.
+According to the Law of Ukraine "On the National Bank of Ukraine", the functions of the National Bank are: